 When we have an update for the rest of the company, we post it as a heartbeat message at the end of a cycle.
 There's no specific guideline about how to write a heartbeat.
 People write in their own style, some follow other people’s leads.
 It’s just natural.

 And here's what an individual heartbeat looks like, along with comments from others.

 Messages are automatically sent out to everyone in the company.
 People can then comment, ask detailed follow-up questions, and the discussions are kept nice and neat as separate threads so they’re easy to read now and easy to refer back to later.
 They are especially useful for bringing employees up to speed on how we work and how we share our work.

-Since it’s all in the HQ, everything is neatly organized and easily accessible all from one place that everyone in the company has access to all the time.
 With each heartbeat as it's own unique self-contained message thread, people can post follow-ups questions, request more detail, and discuss things in context without the conversation spilling over into other conversations.
 Paired with automatic check-ins, it's a powerful way to keep everyone at your company in the loop.